smurfix/flask-script/docs/index.rst

     > python manage.py hello -n Joe
     hello Joe

-There are a couple of important points to note here.

 The short-form **-n** is formed from the first letter of the argument, so "name" > "-n".
-Therefore it's a good idea that your optional argument variable names begin with different letters.
+Therefore it's a good idea for your optional argument variable names to begin with different letters.

-The second issue is that the **-h** switch always runs the help text for that command, so avoid arguments starting with the letter "h".
+*New in version 2.0*

 Note also that if your optional argument is a boolean, for example::